Hermzy14/farmingSim/protocol.md

 readings and actuator statuses.

 ## The flow of information and events

-TODO - describe what each network node does and when.
-Some periodic events?
-Some reaction on incoming packets?
-Perhaps split into several subsections, where each subsection describes one node type (For example: one subsection for sensor/actuator nodes, one for control panel nodes).

 We have chosen a pull-based approach, where control panels request sensor data from sensor/actuator nodes.
 This is a simple approach that works well for less frequent updates of sensor data.

 ## Connection and state

-TODO - is your communication protocol connection-oriented or connection-less?
-Is it stateful or stateless?

 Our communication protocol is connection-oriented and stateful.
 This is because we want to keep track of the state of the sensor/actuator nodes and the control-panel nodes.
 This is important for the control-panel nodes to know which sensor/actuator nodes are available and what their current state is.
 It being a connection-oriented protocol will provide is with a